 • MBA in Healthcare Administration

-Apart from all this, B-Schools across the world are offering PGDM courses and short term management courses specifically for healthcare professionals.
-The MPM-Cx programme by DailyRounds along with IIM Ahmedabad is one such part-time management course (online+on-campus) exclusively designed for MBBS doctors.
+Apart from all this, B-Schools across the world are offering PGDM courses and short-term management courses specifically for healthcare professionals.
+The MPM-Cx programme by DailyRounds along with the Indian School of Business (ISB) is one such part-time management course (online+on-campus) exclusively designed for MBBS doctors.

 Which model suits you best?